Help! My Child is Struggling with Reading

 "I am using the Easy for Me teaching Manual with my 4 year old son this year and we are loving it!
 This is my first year homeschooling and this manual has made it very easy for me teach him!
 It really does take a lot of the work out of it so it's more fun.
 Each lesson lists all of the resources you will need and which are included in the manual, as well as suggested books and across the curriculum ideas!
 My son was so excited to get to lesson 20 (when he could read his first book) and was so proud of himself when he read it that he asked for another book to read!
 Thank you for a great product!"

 Our primary goal with this category of learning is to increase children’s fluency and comprehension before tackling the structure of language (phonics and spelling).
-This will accomplish our primary goal of producing readers who enjoy reading.
+This will accomplish the essential goal of producing readers who enjoy reading.

-The easiest, most straight-forward way to accomplish our goals for this category of children is to use SnapWords®.
+The easiest, most straight-forward way to accomplish our goals for these children is to use SnapWords®.
 This resource is nearly magical in producing fluency and comprehension for children.
-Here’s why:

 This design provides instantly all the hooks for learning and remembering that most children need in order to be successful in learning.